joebertj/katacoda-scenarios/basic-network/step6.md

 `echo "nameserver 1.1.1.1" >> /etc/resolv.conf`{{execute}}

 The above command will add 1.1.1.1 as a DNS server.
+We can now display the updated list of our DNS servers.

+`cat /etc/resolv.conf`{{execute}}